-The following table presents the compensation awarded to, earned by or paid to each of our named executive officers for the year ended December 31, 2020.
+The following table presents the compensation awarded to, earned by or paid to each of our named executive officers for the year ended December 31, 2021.

-- (1) For 2020 fiscal year, Mr. Patel received 218,484 shares of our common stock for services rendered and as incentive for services to be rendered.
+(1) For 2021 fiscal year, Mr. Patel received 218,484 shares of our common stock for services rendered and as incentive for services to be rendered.
+Mr. Patel did not receive any options or warrants for the 2021 fiscal year.
+For 2020 fiscal year, Mr. Patel received 218,484 shares of our common stock for services rendered and as incentive for services to be rendered.
 Mr. Patel did not receive any options or warrants for the 2020 fiscal year.
-For 2019 fiscal year, Mr. Patel received 148,254 shares of our common stock for services rendered and as incentive for services to be rendered.
-Mr. Patel did not receive any options or warrants for the 2019 fiscal year. - (2) For fiscal year 2019, Mr. Patel received (i) 4,494,383 shares of our common stock in exchange for related party payables for the periods from January 1, 2010 through September 30, 2019 and (ii) 1,656,607 shares of our common stock in exchange for warrants to purchase shares of our common stock.